kwea123/gaussian_splatting_notes/README.md

 Having `cov` in hand, we can now proceed to compute the `radius` of a gaussian.

 Theoretically, when projecting an ellipsoid onto an image, you get an *ellipse*, not a circle.
-However, storing the attributes of an ellipse is much more complicated: you need to store the center, the long and short axis lengths and the orientation; whereas for a circle, you only its center and the radius.
+However, storing the attributes of an ellipse is much more complicated: you need to store the center, the long and short axis lengths and the orientation; whereas for a circle, you only need its center and the radius.
 Therefore, the authors choose to approximate the projection with a circle circumscribing the ellipse (see the following figure).
 This is what the `radius` attribute represents.

 <img width="277" alt="" src="https://github.com/lumalabs/luma-pynerf/assets/11364490/63f25c15-18cd-4be9-8e61-cc5db715c308">